-The Norma F. Pfriem Foundation Alzheimer's Center at Faust Hall
+The Norma F. Pfriem Foundation Alzheimer's Center

 The Kennedy Center has a history of responding to the lifespan needs of people with varying abilities and disabilities by offering innovative, value-enhanced community services.
 Over the past several years, a new need has arisen as people with Down syndrome have experienced Alzheimer's disease at a far younger and greater rate than the rest of the population.
 With no services existing specifically for this population, The Kennedy Center opened the first day program of its type in Connecticut in May 2008.
 With major support from a Connecticut-based foundation, the program was renamed The Norma F. Pfriem Foundation Alzheimer’s Center at Faust Hall and rededicated in October 2010.